rkodirkhonov/JavaScript_cbn_challenges/README.md

 Challenge 16
 Create a function average that accepts no arguments, and returns a function (that will accept either a number as its lone argument, or no arguments at all).
 When the returned function is invoked with a number, the output should be average of all the numbers have ever been passed into that function (duplicate numbers count just like any other number).
 When the returned function is invoked with no arguments, the current average is outputted.
 If the returned function is invoked with no arguments before any numbers are passed in, then it should return 0.

+Challenge 17
+Create a function makeFuncTester that accepts an array (of two-element sub-arrays), and returns a function (that will accept a callback).
+The returned function should return true if the first elements (of each sub-array) being passed into the callback all yield the corresponding second elements (of the same sub-array).
+Otherwise, the returned function should return false.

+Challenge 18
+Create a function makeHistory that accepts a number (which will serve as a limit), and returns a function (that will accept a string).
+The returned function will save a history of the most recent "limit" number of strings passed into the returned function (one per invocation only).
+Every time a string is passed into the function, the function should return that same string with the word 'done' after it (separated by a space).
+However, if the string 'undo' is passed into the function, then the function should delete the last action saved in the history, and return that deleted string with the word 'undone' after (separated by a space).
+If 'undo' is passed into the function and the function's history is empty, then the function should return the string 'nothing to undo'.

+Challenge 19

+Create a function blackjack that accepts an array (which will contain numbers ranging from 1 through 11), and returns a DEALER function.
+The DEALER function will take two arguments (both numbers), and then return yet ANOTHER function, which we will call the PLAYER function.
+On the FIRST invocation of the PLAYER function, it will return the sum of the two numbers passed into the DEALER function.
+On the SECOND invocation of the PLAYER function, it will return either:
+  1. the first number in the array that was passed into blackjack PLUS the sum of the two numbers passed in as arguments into the DEALER function, IF that sum is 21 or     below, OR
+  2. the string 'bust' if that sum is over 21.